-Gaviscon, like many other antacid products, is available over the counter from supermarkets and pharmacies.
-Certain Gavison products may be restricted to the sale from a pharmacy counter due to their size, for example.
+Like many other antacid products, Gaviscon is available from supermarkets and pharmacies over the counter.
+Certain Gaviscon products may be restricted to the sale from a pharmacy counter due to their size, for example.

 When looking at different medicines for the management of heartburn, Gaviscon and other antacids are perceived as least effective; however, they can still provide relief from symptoms.

-Dyspepsia is defined as a condition which affects the upper gastrointestinal tract (GI) and is characterised by the following symptoms (ICGT, 2019):
+Dyspepsia is defined as a condition that affects the upper gastrointestinal tract (GI) and is characterized by the following symptoms (ICGT, 2019):

 Two main factors contribute to the presence of dyspepsia in the pregnancy:

-- reduction in lower oesophagal sphincter pressure: sphincter muscle which is located at the end of the ‘food’ pipe relaxes which allows stomach acid to escape causing the burning sensation characterised to dyspepsia.
+- Reduction in lower esophageal sphincter pressure: sphincter muscle located at the end of the ‘food’ pipe relaxes, allowing stomach acid to escape, causing the burning sensation characterized as dyspepsia.